California Baptist University: 2000s through present day

-In the fall of 2010, CBU added a College of Health Science, and enrollment exceeded 4,700 students.
+CBU added its College of Allied Health (later renamed College of Health Science) in 2010.
+That same year, CBU was approved to begin the NCAA Division II membership process, joining the Pacific West Conference for competition beginning in 2011.
+In 2011, the campus expanded to 128 acres and the College of Architecture, Visual Arts and Design was established.

+In 2013, the aviation science program launched its inaugural class, and FedEx Express donated a Boeing 727-200F to the program.
 On September 8, 2015, CBU offered its first doctoral degree, a Doctorate of Nursing Practice (DNP) through the School of Nursing.

-The CBU Events Center opened in November 2017.
-The following year, the CBU Dennis and Carol Troesh Engineering Building was opened.
+The 153,000-square-foot CBU Events Center opened in November 2017.
+The following year, the Dennis and Carol Troesh Engineering Building was opened.
+In 2017-18, CBU won its first-ever Learfield Directors' Cup and began its transition to NCAA Division I, joining the Western Athletic Conference.

+CBU's newest student housing, Magnolia Crossing, opened for residents in fall 2020.
+In 2021, the Chronicle of Higher Education ranked CBU No. 7 among the fastest-growing colleges in the United States, reflecting 169% enrollment growth from 2009 through 2019.
+The CBU Soccer Stadium was completed and dedicated in 2022.

+In 2023, CBU received the largest gift in its history — $28.5 million from Dale E. and Sarah Ann Fowler — and named its events center in their honor.
+In The Wall Street Journal's 2024 Best Colleges rankings, CBU tied for No. 1 in the nation for career preparedness and earned the No. 2 spot for best student experience.
+In 2024, the Baseball and Softball Clubhouse was completed and dedicated.

+In fall 2025, CBU achieved record enrollment of 12,516 students, surpassing a goal of 12,000 that had been set in 2015.

 Expulsion of Domaine Javier

 On August 30, 2011, California Baptist University expelled incoming nursing student Domaine Javier for being a transgender woman.
 CBU claimed she had concealed her identity when applying to the school.
 Before attending classes, Javier revealed her identity on MTV's True Life, after which CBU expelled her.
 As a result, Javier's attorneys filed a lawsuit against the school on grounds of discrimination, citing California's Unruh Civil Rights Act.
 Javier also brought suit against the university for breach of contract.
-Riverside County Superior Court Judge Gloria Connor Trask ruled on July 11, 2014 that as a transgender person, Javier's application violated the university's moral code and the school was within its rights to expel her.
+Riverside County Superior Court Judge Gloria Connor Trask ruled on July 11, 2014, that as a transgender person, Javier's application violated the university's moral code and the school was within its rights to expel her.
 Trask, however, ruled that the university should not have prohibited Javier from entering university businesses and services which were open to the public.
 Because of California Baptist's decision to bar Javier from their campus businesses, Judge Trask ordered the school to pay her $4,000 in statutory damages in addition to attorney's fees.

+Presidents

+Presidents of the institution have included: